 Primarily, ideal candidates for a thigh lift should be in robust health.
 Like any surgical procedure, a thigh lift has potential risks, which can be magnified if you have any pre-existing health conditions.
 Therefore, if you have any chronic ailments like heart disease or diabetes, you should discuss these with your surgeon.

 Being a non-smoker is another critical factor.
-If you smoke, most surgeons advise you to quit well before your surgery and during the recovery period.
+If you smoke, most surgeons advise you to quit well before surgery and during recovery.
 Moreover, your weight plays a crucial role.
-Following substantial weight loss, this procedure mainly benefits individuals with excess, saggy skin.
+This procedure mainly benefits individuals with excess, saggy skin after substantial weight loss.

 In addition to health factors, lifestyle considerations are equally significant.
 One of the primary aspects is your expectations from the surgery.
 It’s essential to have a realistic understanding of what a thigh lift can and cannot do.
 A frank and open discussion with your surgeon about what to expect can help set realistic goals.